Home » COVID-19 Support

 During these uncertain and difficult times, it is important that we know some of the crucial information to stay safe with the COVID-19 pandemic and also how we can look after our own mental and physical well-being.

-We are now open Monday – Friday from 12pm – 8pm.
-Unfortunately we are not able to offer face to face sessions so please do not come to our drop in.
-However, we now have a free phone number that you are able to call during these times and a youth worker will be on hand to have a chat.
+We are now open Monday – Friday from 12pm – 6pm.
+We are now able to offer face to face sessions so please do come to our drop in (whilst observing current guidelines).
+We also have a free phone number that you are able to call during these times and a youth worker will be on hand to have a chat.

 Free Phone – 0800 7350 010